QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 plt.legend();
 ```

+Evidently, from this figure and also from formula {eq}`tom12`, lower values of $\theta$ lead to lower,
+and thus more distorted, minimizing values of $\hat \pi_1$.

+The figure
+indicates how one can construct a Lagrange multiplier $\tilde \theta$
+associated with a given entropy constraint $\eta$ and a given
+consumption plan.

+Thus, to draw the figure, we set the penalty parameter for
+multiplier preferences $\theta$ so that the minimizing $\hat \pi_1$
+equals the minimizing $\hat \pi_1$ for the constraint problem from
+the previous figure.

+The penalty parameter $\theta=.42$ also equals the
+Lagrange multiplier $\tilde \theta$ on the entropy constraint for the
+constraint preferences depicted in the previous figure
+because the $\hat \pi_1$ that minimizes the
+asymmetric curve associated with penalty parameter $\theta=.42$ is the
+same $\hat \pi_1$ associated with the intersection of the entropy curve
+and the entropy constraint dashed vertical
+line.

 ## Risk aversion and misspecification aversion

 All five types of preferences use curvature of $u$ to express risk